Steve Williams (footballer, born 1958): Arsenal

 In December 1984 Williams moved to his boyhood club Arsenal for £550,000.
-After making his debut in a North London derby match against Tottenham Hotspur on 1 January 1985, Williams was a regular for the rest of the season, playing another seventeen matches and showing the same promising form he had shown at Southampton.
+After making his debut in a North London derby match against Tottenham Hotspur on 1 January 1985, Williams was a regular for the remainder of the season.
 However, his next season, 1985–86, he suffered toe and hamstring injuries which limited his appearances in the side.

 By the time he had recovered, George Graham had taken over as Arsenal manager, and initially Williams thrived, playing on the right hand side of midfield, alongside a young David Rocastle.
 In Graham's first season, Arsenal reached the League Cup final, where they beat Liverpool, with Williams collecting his first piece of silverware.
 Williams continued to play throughout the next season, but after Arsenal lost to Manchester United in January 1988, Williams was dropped to allow Michael Thomas to push forward into midfield.
-Unable to reclaim his place in the side, Williams fell out with Graham, and in July 1988 he moved to Luton Town.
+Unable to reclaim his place in the side, Williams fell out with Graham.
 In all he played 121 games for Arsenal, scoring five goals.

-Luton, Exeter and Derry City
+Later career

-Williams spent three seasons at Luton, before finishing his career at Exeter City, where he was also assistant manager to his former Southampton colleague, Alan Ball.
+In July 1988, Williams moved to Luton Town, where he spent three seasons at Luton, before finishing his career at Exeter City, where he was also assistant manager to his former Southampton colleague, Alan Ball.
 His eventually retired in 1993, after a brief playing spell at Derry City where he made his League of Ireland debut against Shamrock Rovers in October 1993.